 Learn more about Closeout.

-Grantees generally must retain financial and programmatic records, supporting documents, statistical records, and all other records that are required by the terms of a grant, or may reasonably be considered pertinent to a grant, for a period of 3 years from the date the annual FFR is submitted.
+Recipients generally must retain financial and programmatic records, supporting documents, statistical records, and all other records that are required by the terms of a grant, or may reasonably be considered pertinent to a grant, for a period of 3 years from the date the annual FFR is submitted.
 For awards issued under the SNAP authorities, the three-year retention period is calculated from the date the FFR is submitted for the entire competitive segment.

-Closeout may also affect the time period for retention of records by the grantee, because the three-year record retention period begins with the submission of the final FFR.
+Closeout may also affect the time period for retention of records by the recipient, because the three-year record retention period begins with the submission of the final FFR.
 See 45 CFR Part 74.53 and 45 CFR Part 92.42, Retention and Access Requirements for Records.